Sumangali (TV series)

 Sumangali is an Indian Tamil-language drama starring Aishwarya, Pradeep (replaced by Sujeeth) and Akshitha Bopiah.
 It was produced by Sathya Jyothi Films and directed by K. Vetrimani.

 Plot

-Anu (Aishwarya) is a poor, free-minded girl who will do anything for people who are right and handles all relations.
-Santhosh (Sujeeth) a rich business man who is self-centered, haughty and arrogant.
+Anu is a poor, free-minded girl who will do anything for people who are right and handles all relations.
+Santhosh a rich-arrogant business man who is self-centered, haughty and arrogant.
 At their first meeting he hates Anu.
 Their lives take a new turn as husband and wife.
 After marriage, the story is how they both live together.